-Believers must not underestimate the necessity of prayer in evangelism.
-Jesus’s life was marked by prayer (Luke 5:16), and although in most cases we do not know the precise content of His prayers, His persistence in prayer demonstrated His dependence on the Father.
+Believers must recognize the necessity of prayer in evangelism.
+Jesus’s life was marked by prayer (Luke 5:16), and although we do not know the specific content of all His prayers, His persistence in prayer demonstrated His dependence on the Father.
 A careful examination of the book of Acts also reveals how central and vital prayer was to the apostles and early church (Acts 1:14; 2:42; 4:23-31; 12:5; 16:25ff.).

 In evangelism, prayer also demonstrates the believer’s dependence on God and the believer’s faith in God’s sovereignty in salvation.
 Thus, believers must petition God on their behalf and on behalf of unbelievers.
 They can also thank God for the privilege of being ambassadors for Jesus Christ.
 The following Scriptures reveal the importance of prayer in the believer’s evangelistic efforts and as it applies to the salvation of unbelievers:

-1. Pray that God would help you to exhibit compassion for lost people when you have the opportunity (Matthew 9:36-10:1ff).
-Keep in mind that we can display compassion by meeting peoples’ spiritual needs (Mark 6:34) and physical needs (vv.35-44).
+1. Pray that God would help you to exhibit compassion for lost people when given the opportunity (Matthew 9:36-10:1ff).
+Remember that we can display compassion by meeting peoples’ spiritual and physical needs (Mark 6:34-44).

 4. Pray that God would grant you opportunities to evangelize (Colossians 4:3).
 This prayer may entail God enabling you to be more aware of evangelistic opportunities and prompting you to seize them.

 5. Pray that God would enable you to speak the gospel clearly (Colossians 4:3-4).